KM3NeT/KM3io.jl/docs/src/manual/coordinates.md

 lonlat(det)
 ```

-The output value not a simple longitude and latitude pair but contains
+The output value is not a simple longitude and latitude pair but contains
 additional information.
 The current implementation includes the meridian
 convergence angle, which is the angle of difference between true north and
 coordinate north, and the point scale factor.
 These quantities are important for
-astronomic coordinate transformations.
+astronomic coordinate transformations and are required due to the fact that the
+Earth's shape is not a perfect sphere.

 !!! note